AnshumanMahato/Happy-Birthday-Card/README.md

-# HBD-Template
+# HBD-Template 0.2
 This is a template for a birthday card.
-Final set of animations have been added.
-Message and pic has also been finalized. **Only mobile portrait view is available.**
+In this version an additional haunted halway scene has been added. **Only mobile portrait view is available.**